Liaoqitian/Exam-Generation/README.md

 # Exam-Generation-
 2020 Research Project
-This repo includes all the auto_generated problems supported by PrairieLearn.
+This repo includes all the auto-generated problems supported by PrairieLearn.